 Axis Powers (Primary Signers of the Tripartite Treaty)

 The Axis Powers were the nations who found the Allies and other countries during World War 2.
-The Alliance started to form as early as 1936 when Italy, Germany, and Japan started to sign treaties with each other and in 1939 turned into a military alliance referred to as the “Rome-Berlin Axis.”
-The next year, 1940, saw the Tripartite Pact signed that set the military goals for the alliance.
+The Alliance started to form as early as 1936 when Italy, Germany, and Japan started to sign treaties with each other.
+In 1939, it became a military alliance called the “Rome-Berlin Axis.”
+The following year, 1940, saw the Tripartite Pact signed that set the military goals for the coalition.
 Once World War 2 ended in 1945, the Axis alliance was no more.

 Who were the Co-Signers of the Tripartite Treaty?

-Countries that Were Formerly at War with the Axis Prior to WW2.
+Formerly at War with the Axis before WW2

 WW2 Countries that Were Occupied, Attacked, or Switched Sides During WW2